Published 12th June 2020

-You’ll also get full control over the amount of ads that you choose to see.
+You’ll also get full control over the number of ads that you choose to see.

 The idea of BAT is that it is designed to reward publishers and producers of content.
 Regularly visit a site?
 Then you can choose to reward that site and producer with BAT.

-BAT gives you the opportunity to give back to your favourite sites.
-The browser even provides the option to set up an automatic monthly BAT donation to your favourite sites, giving you the control over how much you donate, how often and to who.
+BAT allows you to give back to your favourite sites.
+The browser even provides the option to set up an automatic monthly BAT donation to your favourite sites, giving you control over how much you donate, how often and to who.

-Brave is built in Chromian, an open source project that is behind many popular browsers including Google Chrome and Opera.
+Brave is a built-in Chromian, an open-source project that is behind many popular browsers including Google Chrome and Opera.